arnarg/blog/content/posts/mainline-linux-on-tx3-mini.md

 <!--more-->

-> **Update 2019/10/13**:
->
+/// note | Update 2019/10/13
-> After writing this post I bought some more of these boards and it seems there has been a new hardware revision.
+After writing this post I bought some more of these boards and it seems there has been a new hardware revision.
 The bad news is that they changed the eMMC module for a NAND chip that they interface directly with.
 This is not supported without a custom kernel most of the time.
 The good news is that they seem to have changed the SSV6051 WIFI chip for a better known RTL8723BS which is in staging in Linux.
 This board no longer looks as attractive.
+///

 It has the following specs: